yemoalakija/QUIZ-FIFA-WORLD-CUP/README.md

 ### Unfixed Bugs

-Added below code to setting.json:
+As mentioned above, the below code was added to setting.json in an attempt to remove this error.
     "jshint.options": {
         "esversions": 6
     }
 Unfortunately this still does not clear warning message in (https://jshint.com/) i.e "	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+Kindly note that this has no negative effect on the codes functionality throughout the website.

 ## TECHNOLOGIES USED